 Itemize box: Checking this box indicates that this incurred expenditure will be itemized on Schedule F2.
-The automatic default is to itemize.
-Your committee required to itemize incurred political expenditures that exceed \$100 (in the aggregate) to a single payee.
-Your committee is required to itemize any non-political expenditure, regardless of the amount.
-If your committee incurred two or more political expenditures to the same payee, the total of which exceeded \$100, enter each incurred political expenditure obligation separately and be sure the box is checked for each entry.
+The automatic default is to itemize Your committee is required to itemize incurred political expenditures that exceed \$100 (in the aggregate) to a single payee.
+Your committee is required to itemize any non-political incurred expenditure, regardless of the amount.
+If your committee incurred two or more political expenditures to the same payee, the total of which exceeded \$100, enter each incurred expenditure obligation separately and be sure the box is checked for each entry.

 Incurred Political Expenditure Obligations of \$100 or less.
 Although you are not required to do so, you may also itemize on Schedule F2 incurred political expenditures to a single payee that do not exceed \$100 for the reporting period.
-If you do not itemize incurred political expenditures of \$100 and less on Schedule F2, you must total all such incurred political expenditures and enter the lump sum total on the Totals page of this report.
+If you do not itemize incurred political expenditures of \$100 and less on Schedule F2, you must total all such incurred political expenditures and enter the lump sum total on the Schedule Subtotals page of this report.
 If you enter information about such incurred political expenditures here and remove the check from the "Itemize" box, the filing application will include the amount on the Totals page but the entry will not appear on Schedule F2.

 Type of Expenditure: Select whether the incurred expenditure was political or non-political.
 NOTE: As a practical matter, very few expenditures made from political contributions are non-political expenditures.
 For instance, expenditures for administrative expenses, banking fees, and professional dues are typically political expenditures.
+Remember that you may not convert political contributions to personal use.